-No animals are permitted in the passenger areas onboard our southern and central corridor routes (Dublin/Dun Laoghaire – Holyhead & Rosslare – Fishguard).
-Small dogs are permitted onboard our Belfast – Cairnryan route if they are secured for the duration of the crossing in a pet traveler case.
-However, this is at the discretion of Stena Line personnel and if requested, passengers may be required to place the animal on the car deck in the dedicated kennel area.
+No animals are permitted in the passenger areas onboard our southern and central corridor routes (Dublin – Holyhead & Rosslare – Fishguard).
+Small dogs are permitted onboard our Belfast – Cairnryan route if they are secured for the duration of the crossing in a pet traveller case however this is at the discretion of Stena Line personnel and, if requested, passengers may be required to place the animal on the car deck in the dedicated kennel area.
 Pets, other than guide or assistance dogs, are not permitted in the Superfast suites.

 Guide, hearing and autism assistance dogs are welcome in the Passenger Lounge at the port and onboard all of our crafts.